decorative element

 Letting your gas tank fall below ¼ of a tank makes your pump work considerably harder.
 Keep the tank fuller to extend the life of your fuel pump.

-EXPENSIVE AUTO REPAIR: Replacing the Rotor
+EXPENSIVE AUTO REPAIR: REPLACING THE ROTOR

 Did you know that the large metal discs visible behind the wheels of your car are your brake rotors?
 They spin with the wheels, and when you push on the brake, brake pads clamp down on the rotors to stop the wheels.
 This friction causes tremendous heat, and the rotors are designed to dissipate that heat quickly.
 A warped rotor is not actually twisted or bent.
 Instead, the edges have become jagged, pitted, or uneven.
 When this happens, braking is uneven, jerky, squeaking, or even unreliable.